telosnetwork/native-to-evm-escrow-example/README.md

-# Native to Telos Ecrow Example
+# Native to EVM Ecrow Example

 This repository contains two example scripts to help you construct a `cleos propose` command containing an EVM transaction: